wagtail/rfcs/text/054-internationalisation.md

 * `get_translation_or_none(locale)` - Returns a translated object if one exists in the specified locale, otherwise returns `None`
 * `has_translation(locale)` - Returns a boolean if a translation for this object exists in the specified locale.
 * `copy_for_translation(locale)` - Generates a copy of the object with the same content and `translation_key` but a different `locale`
-* @`classmethod get_translation_model()` - Returns the model which `TranslatableMixin` is defined.
+* `@classmethod get_translation_model()` - Returns the model which `TranslatableMixin` is defined.
 This is useful to help some logic handle models that use multi-table inheritance.

 #### Checking the `unique_together` constraint is not accidentally removed